hydrocarbon-tk/Hydrocarbon/README.md

 #### Mount
 `[-m | --mount]`
-	Mounts the compiled parser in the current NodeJS context and allows interactive parsing of user input.
+	Mounts the compiled parser in the current NodeJS context and allows interactive parsing of command line input.

 #### Grammar Name
 `[-n | --name] <output_name>`,
 	The name to give to the output file.
 Defaults to the name of the grammar file.

 #### Skip Output
-`[-d | --noout]`
+`[-d | --no-out]`
 	Skip writing to file.

 #### Compress